College of Optometry Header

 Qualifications:

 The Dean should be an accomplished Optometrist, well versed in full scope, broad based optometric care, have a record of successful leadership, and be sensitive to issues facing education, research, and the provision of highest quality clinical services in the rapidly changing optometric profession.
-The Dean should be able to work closely with the constituencies of the profession to promote the School and its activities bringing experience in alumni relations and fund-raising.
-The Dean should be an individual of integrative vision and action, one who facilitates creativity and productivity in all aspects of modern optometry, able to lead the School into new areas of optometric practice while maintaining a bias in traditional optometry.
+The Dean should be able to work closely with the constituencies of the profession to promote the College and its activities bringing experience in alumni relations and fund-raising.
+The Dean should be an individual of integrative vision and action, one who facilitates creativity and productivity in all aspects of modern optometry, able to lead the College into new areas of optometric practice while maintaining a bias in traditional optometry.
 The Dean should be able to evaluate and promote positive change, value diversity, and have strong skills in consensual management.
 The Dean must have O.D. degree, or equivalent, and a record of academic accomplishment commensurate with senior academic rank, broad based clinical understanding and management success which will allow him/her to work as mentor for faculty and students alike.
 The Dean should set through action the highest standards for honest and integrity, ethics and values, scholarship and clinical practice.

 Classification: